CoIT-WGU/D084-Lab-Resources/Instructions/Labs/11b - Governance and Compliance.md

 #### Task 1: Provision Azure resources by using an Azure Resource Manager template.

-1. From the lab virtual machine, start Microsoft Edge, browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using a Microsoft account that has the Owner role in the Azure subscription you intend to use in this lab.
+1. From your personal computer, start Microsoft Edge, browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using a Microsoft account that has the Owner role in the Azure subscription you intend to use in this lab.

 1. In the Azure portal, navigate to the **New** blade.